Mjolner-ServiceNow/mimisbrunnr.dk/_docs/automation-app/security.md

 ### Option 1: Authenticate Using a Secret

-Creating a secret in Microsoft Entra involves one-way encryption, meaning the secret is irreversible.
+Creating a secret in Microsoft Entra involves one-way encryption, meaning the secret is irreversible and only presented to you once.
 It's crucial to securely store this secret, as Microsoft Entra cannot retrieve it.

 Authentication involves sending the secret and Client ID over HTTPS, with Microsoft Entra verifying the secret's integrity.